nennes/cv/CV.md

 `Oct 2012 - May 2016`
 __[Fivium](https://www.fivium.co.uk), Application Developer__

 Developed and maintained complex workflow-based systems for the UK government.
 Heavily used Oracle SQL, PL/SQL (for all the business logic) and XML (see [FOXopen framework](http://www.foxopen.net)).
-Designed and built a report generation web application, which colected production data from multiple DBs, combined them, applied statistical calculations and allowed for generating PDF reports (using Jasper templates).
+Designed and built a report generation web application, which collected production data from multiple DBs, combined them, applied statistical calculations and allowed for generating PDF reports (using Jasper templates).

 ## Education